In our stores

 Talking to your child about learning disabilities (LD)

-My neighbor's son, a second grader, just became eligible to receive special education services for a specific learning disability (LD) in reading.
+My neighbor’s son, a second grader, was just found eligible to receive special education services for a specific learning disability (LD) in reading.
 His Mom called me to find out what resources I could recommend to help her talk with her son and her family about LD.
-As I gathered resources for her, I thought I'd share them with you too.
+As I gathered resources for her, I thought I’d share them with you too.

 First, I recommended that she learn the facts about LD.
-Our sister site, LDOnline, offers LD Basics that includes common signs, how to get help early, and parent tips.
-The National Center for Learning Disabilities also offers facts about learning disabilities.
+Our sister site, LDOnline (opens in a new window), offers LD Basics (opens in a new window) that includes common signs, how to get help early, and parent tips.
+The National Center for Learning Disabilities (opens in a new window) also offers facts (opens in a new window) about learning disabilities.

 Among the most basic understandings: kids with LD are not stupid.
 It's not "their fault," they're not lazy, and there's nothing "wrong" with a person with learning disabilities.